 Source: World Bank Global Economic Prospects 2018 report.

 Asia Briefing is a new monthly newsletter for Asia Society Australia members and supporters with news and original analysis on Asia and Australia-Asia relations.
 Asia Briefing is edited by Greg Earl, an award-winning author, journalist and editor and the board member of the Australia-ASEAN Council.
 As Australia charts its future in an economically competitive and geopolitically contested Asia, and the Australian media footprint in Asia continues to shrink, it is an opportune time to offer our members and partners at the forefront of Australia’s engagement with Asia an orginal, succinct and authoritative curation of the most relevant content on Asia and Australia-Asia relations.
 Focused on business and geopolitics, Asia Briefing will be distinctly Australian and internationalist.
 It will highlight trends, deals, stories and events in our region that matter.

 Partner with us to help Asia Briefing grow.
 Exclusive partnership opportunities are available.
-Contact us: email@example.com
+For more information please contact email@example.com

 Copyright © 2018 Asia Society Australia, All rights reserved.